It seems like a simple question.

 How Long Does Flowering Time Last (And How Do You Know It Is Over)?

 The length of the flowering period depends on the strain.
-Most indica strains need 7 to 9 weeks to flower.
+Most indica strains need less time to grow buds.
+They spend 7 to 9 weeks to flower.
 Sativa strains often need 10 weeks or more, with some requiring up to 16 weeks of bloom time.

 Knowing when to end the bloom period (in other words: when to harvest your marijuana buds) can be a bit tricky.
 It also depends a lot on what you are looking for in your buds.